semantic-release/semantic-release/README.md

 commitizen init cz-lerna-changelog --save-dev --save-exact
 ```

-See the [commitzien-cli](https://github.com/commitizen/cz-cli) docs for more details on how to set up commitzen with the correct adapter
+See the [commitzien-cli](https://github.com/commitizen/cz-cli) docs for more details on how to set up commitzen with the correct adapter.

+### Setting up the build

+You'll need to set up your build in such a way that tags and commits can be pushed back to the repository.
+This is so that lerna can stay in sync with the NPM releases.

+You'll also need to set the `NPM_TOKEN` environment variable so that npm can run `npm publish` on your components.

 ## Releasing